jmukobi/fantasy_football/README.md

-Here’s a detailed `README.md` file for your GitHub repository.
-This includes instructions on how to use your script, the required packages, the `secrets.py` setup, and how to run the script.

----

 # Fantasy Football League Data Exporter

 This Python script connects to your ESPN Fantasy Football league, exports all relevant data about your team, matchups, players, free agents, and recent activity, and generates a detailed prompt to ask GPT for recommendations on how to improve your team.
 The prompt can be copied to your clipboard, and all exported data is saved in a JSON file.